j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 which veers each way into immensity,

 the scant expanse of frequencies
-which our perceptions brush, bewildered
+which our perception brushes, bewildered
 as a peak through noctilucent clouds,

 the elegant footprint of a theorem amid those sprawling instances which it explains,

 purports to explain  *...I will put*
 *you in a cleft of rock and cover you*

 The theme is an ascetic one,